Ronald Novack (Colonel, U.S. Army, Ret.)

 Previously, Tihic operated a Syracuse-based small business, Tihic Construction LLC, a residential remodeling company.
 He also worked with Carrier Corporation in the pricing strategy department, and served as associate business manager for Daymon Worldwide.
 In 2009, he co-founded Syracuse’s North Side Learning Center, a family literacy center that helps immigrants and destitute individuals in that community.

-Originally from Bosnia, Tihic holds an MBA from the Whitman School, a Master’s degree in Neuroscience from SU’s L.C.
-Smith College of Engineering and Computer Science and a Bachelor’s degree in Mathematics from The College of Arts and Sciences.
-He is currently pursuing a Ph.D. at SU’s School of Education, concentrating his research on inclusive entrepreneurship within the disability studies program.
+Originally from Bosnia, Tihic holds a Ph.D. from SU’s School of Education, an MBA from the Whitman School, a Master’s degree in Neuroscience from SU’s L.C.
+Smith College of Engineering and Computer Science, and a Bachelor’s degree in Mathematics from The College of Arts and Sciences.

 Operations Manager (firstname.lastname@example.org)